AnkitNayak-eth/Lucid-Chrome-Extension/README.md

 ## Installation

-1. Clone this repository or download the source code as a zip file.
+#For Normal Users

+Download Cipher.crx.zip
+Open a new tab in Chrome and navigate to chrome://extensions.
+Drag and drop the CRX file onto the Extensions page.
+Chrome will display a confirmation dialog.
+Click "Add extension" to install the CRX file as an extension.
+Chrome will install the extension, and you should see it added to the list of installed extensions.
+The Cipher Chrome Extension will be installed and ready to use.

+#For Developers
+Clone or download this repository to your local machine.
-2. Open Google Chrome and go to `chrome://extensions/`.
+Open Google Chrome and enter chrome://extensions in the address bar.
-3. Enable the "Developer mode" toggle in the top right corner of the page.
+Enable the "Developer mode" toggle switch in the top-right corner of the extensions page.
-4. Click the "Load unpacked" button and select the folder where you cloned/downloaded the extension.
+Click on the "Load unpacked" button and select the directory where you cloned/downloaded this repository.
+The Cipher Chrome Extension will be installed and ready to use.

 ## How to Use